-A huge warm welcome to the start of a new academic year.
-This letter outlines some useful information for you and your child.
+A huge warm welcome to the start of a new new term.

 Children need to have their P.E. kit in school on a Monday morning and they can take it home on Friday for washing.
 The P.E. kit consists of: a pair of navy shorts, a white polo T-shirt, plimsolls and navy track-suit for cold weather.
 Trainers may be worn for outdoor games.
 Please ensure that all items belonging to your child fit them and are labelled with their name.

 Please ensure your child is in full school uniform (see policy on website).

 Children should be reading their books every day at home.
 Reading records must be signed every night and brought to school the next day to be checked.
 Children who have not read for a minimum of three times a week at home will need to join a Friday reading club in the class.
 Whilst your child is reading, ask them questions about the text, such as asking them to tell you what they are reading about.

 Homework is given out on Friday and is to be returned on the following Tuesday.
 Each child has access to Google Classroom where weekly homework for English, Maths, Spelling and times tables will be set.
 Homework is linked to work being studied in lessons and is explained to the class before going home.
 Children are expected to complete their homework to a high standard and submitting by the deadline on Tuesday.
 Homework that has not been submitted completed will be done during lunchtime.
 Additionally, weekly spelling words will be handed out on Monday and are expected to be practised every night, ready for a test on Friday.